-What about Music and VR
+Music and VR

 Great films, YouTube videos and video games come with great soundtracks.
 VR can use it the same way but also in unique ways.
 In most flat videos, music is a stereo addition that sits among other sound effects.
 In VR, music can play that role and more.

 Through the implementation of spatial audio, music can become part of the story.
 Instead of music coming from everywhere, you can set the mood by having it come from speakers in the room.

 To add depth, music played in rooms you cannot see helps create atmosphere.
 As you walk towards it, it becomes louder and quieter as you walk away.
 It becomes a piece that builds the world.

 Music that originates within an experience rather than as a soundtrack is like the difference between an image and VR.
 It’s on a whole other level.